 Tyree Gillespie’s best fits in the 2021 NFL Draft

 So long as Gillespie doesn’t have to cover the expanse of the field, he can be a solid player in the right role.
 As a strong safety with utility against tight ends, he has starting potential.
+And if he can play to that 4.43 speed more consistently, he has potential beyond even that.

 Teams that best fit Gillespie’s skill set

 Having said that, I want to see more consistency from Gillespie as it pertains to the physical aspects of his game.
 His flashes are no doubt bright, but I’m not sure how his frame will translate to the NFL.
 Nevertheless, Gillespie’s foundation gives him some potential as a strong safety prototype, and in the middle rounds, he’s an exceptional pick.
-He could be a good fit for teams like the Cowboys, Raiders, Ravens, and Broncos.
+He could be a good fit for teams like the Cowboys, Raiders, Ravens, and Lions.

 At the very least, Gillespie provides good depth and special teams ability with his experience in multiple alignments.
 However, Gillespie also has starting potential in a role that adequately attunes to his best traits.
 That’s what defense is all about these days — mixing and matching players to use them for what they do best.